Disclosing Blindness/ Low Vision

 - The employer may have never met a person who is blind/ low vision and thus be unsure or uncomfortable about interviewing you.

-- The employer may not intend to hire you because of your disability but will interview you anyway because they are worried you might accuse them of discrimination.
+- The employer may not intend to hire you but will interview you anyway because they are worried you might accuse them of not giving you a fair chance.

-- The employer may think that they will not be able to afford the accommodations required to hire an employee with a disability and therefore may not interview you.
+- The employer may think that they will not be able to afford the accommodations required to hire an employee and therefore may not interview you.

 - The employer may believe that blind or low-vision people always have multiple disabilities and that you will not have the intelligence to perform the job and the required duties.